purpleclay/gpg-import/README.md

 # GPG Import

 Easily import a GPG key within any CI workflow.
-Runs on any Linux, MacOs or Windows build agent.
+Runs on any Linux and MacOS build agent.

 ## Features